10 Best Maine State Parks (Our Favorite State Parks in Maine)

 Note: This Maine state park is not overseen by the Maine Department of Conservation.

-Two Lights State Park, in Cape Elizabeth, is appropriately named for the presence of twin lighthouses, one of which is still functioning today.
+Two Lights State Park at Cape Elizabeth is a favorite among locals because of the stunning views of the coastline and Casco Bay’s island.
+It was appropriately named for the presence of twin lighthouses nearby, one of which is still functioning today.

 Sebago Lake State Park begins accepting camping reservations as early as February because it books up fast!

-This park is next to Point Sebago Resort, voted the #1 Family Friendly Resort in the Northeast.
+Note: This park is next to Point Sebago Resort, voted the #1 Family Friendly Resort in the Northeast.
+Visitors will also enjoy gorgeous views of the White Mountains and Sebago Lake.

 The campground and state park offer a variety of activities to choose from including sandy beaches, hiking, horseback riding, and kayaking, as well as cross-country skiing, snowmobiling, and snowshoeing in the winter.